Leap year starting on Thursday

 A leap year starting on Thursday is any year with 366 days (i.e. it includes 29 February) that begins on Thursday 1 January, and ends on Friday 31 December.
 Its dominical letters hence are DC.
-The most recent year of such kind was 2004 and the next one will be 2032 in the Gregorian calendar or, likewise, 2016 and 2044 in the obsolete Julian calendar.
+The most recent year of such kind was 2004, and the next one will be 2032 in the Gregorian calendar or, likewise, 2016 and 2044 in the obsolete Julian calendar.

+This is the only leap year with three occurrences of Tuesday the 13th: those three in this leap year occur three months (13 weeks) apart: in January, April, and July.
+Common years starting on Monday share this characteristic, in the months of February, March, and November.

-Any leap year that starts on Monday, Wednesday or Thursday has two Friday the 13ths: those two in this leap year occur in February and August.
+Any leap year that starts on Thursday has two Friday the 13ths: those two in this leap year occur in February and August.
+This is also the only year in which February has five Sundays, as the leap day adds that extra Sunday.

-In this leap year, Martin Luther King Jr. Day is on January 19; Valentine's Day is on a Saturday; Presidents' Day is on February 16; the leap day is on a Sunday; Saint Patrick’s Day is on a Wednesday; Memorial Day is on its latest possible date, May 31; Juneteenth is on a Saturday; U.S. Independence Day and Halloween are on a Sunday; Labor Day is on September 6; Thanksgiving is on November 25; and Christmas is on a Saturday.
+This year has three months (February, May and August) which begin on a weekend-day.